 The new eRPS is an inductive rotor position sensor covering several integration configurations.
 The sensor can be mounted through the shaft, or it could be integrated at the end of the rotor shaft, including in this case the sealing function.
 The module contains excitation and reception coils embedding one or two ICs that detects directly the electrical angular position of the metallic encoder on the rotor shaft.
 This straightforward and weight efficient solution delivers an output in a format that requires minimal signal post processing.
 The electrical angular position data is required for an efficient e-machine torque control and to achieve the maximum service life of a motor.

 “The signal pattern of the eRPS is much easier to work with than that of a resolver.
 The measurement principle is very fast, extremely robust and is suited for high motor speeds and acceleration.
-It is very compact and works with a minimal number of parts,” said Ronan LeRoy, head of Sensors and Subsystems Product Center in the Passive Safety and Sensorics Segment at Continental.
+It is very compact and works with a minimal number of parts,” said Murali Srinivasan, Head of Passive Safety and Sensorics, Continental North America.

 With a maximum current consumption of 15mA, the eRPS offers an electrical accuracy of ±0,5° for a four pole pairs motor.
 It is designed to cover rotational speed requirements needed for future electric vehicle platforms (~24.000 rpm).
 The sensor’s operating temperature range is very wide and falls within -40 °C to 140 °C and peaks up to 155 °C.

 Comprehensive portfolio of sensors for the engine and battery of electric vehicles